Skip to main content

 Local Funding Pool 2025

-The Winooski Natural Resources Conservation District has been awarded $200,000 by the USDA to conduct stream or riverside tree plantings in our service area.
+The Winooski Natural Resources Conservation District has been allocated $200,000 by the USDA to conduct stream or riverside tree plantings in our service area.
 These funds will pay for all aspects of the plantings, from site preparation to the plantings themselves.
 Applications are due on August 22nd, 2025, for plantings in the summer of 2026.

 Local Funding Pool 2024